 With respect to immigration to Suriname, a distinction is made between three (3) categories of foreign nationals can be distinguished:

 - foreign nationals exempt from a visa requirement; and

-- foreign nationals with a PSA status (Persons with Surinamese Roots).
+- foreign nationals with a PSA (Persoon van Surinaamse Afkomst) status (Persons with Surinamese Roots).

-Foreign nationals from visa exempt countries (see Tourists and visas) are exempted from the Temporary Stay procedure.
+Foreign nationals from visa exempt countries (see Tourists and visas) are exempted from the Authorization for Temporary Stay procedure.

 Suriname additionally makes a distinction when it comes to foreign nationals of Surinamese descent.
 This category – irrespective of their nationality – are exempt from the Temporary Stay procedure, provided they meet the necessary requirements for qualifying as foreign nationals of Surinamese descent.
-The latter are permitted a maximum stay of six (6) months.
+The latter are permitted a maximum stay of six (6) months, which can be extended with a further maximum of six (6) months before being required to register themselves as residents of Suriname.
 However, visitors of Surinamese descent wishing to remain in Suriname for a period longer than six (6) months should apply for a residence permit.

-In accordance with the PSA Law 2014 the PSA status, on request, can be granted to persons with Surinamese roots (person born in Suriname from parents with a permanent stay in Suriname or not born in Suriname with one parent or grandparent born in Suriname).
-The PSA status is for 5 years and can be prolonged on request and entitles the PSA person to a visa exemption, a resident permit and license to work.
+In accordance with the PSA Law 2014 (PSA Wet) the PSA (Persoon van Surinaamse Afkomst) status, on request, can be granted to persons with Surinamese roots (person born in Suriname from parents with a permanent stay in Suriname or not born in Suriname with one parent or grandparent born in Suriname).
+The PSA (Persoon van Surinaamse Afkomst) status is for 5 years and can be prolonged on request and entitles the PSA person (Persoon van Surinaamse Afkomst) to a visa exemption, a resident permit and license to work.